Cooking Mama 5: Bon Appétit!: Cooking Dojo

 This main game mode provides players with a greater challenge by allowing them to replay completed recipes with stricter time limits.
-In this mode players are able to earn Bronze, Silver, or Gold medals based on their time to completion and mistakes made.
-Too many mistakes will result in a failed dish although you are given the option to replay each stage whether or not you have failed.
-All recipes are available for this mode with the exception of Parfait and Mama Lunch Box.
-Each recipe consists of at most 6 steps, each of which can be done over as many times as the player desires before moving on to the next step.
+In this mode, players are able to earn Bronze, Silver, or Gold medals based on their time to completion and mistakes made.
+Too many mistakes will result in a failed dish, although you are given the option to replay each stage, whether or not you have failed.
+All recipes are available for this mode, with the exception of Parfait and Mama Lunch Box.
+Each recipe consists of at most 6 steps, each of which can be done as many times as the player desires before moving on to the next step.

 Let's Help in the Shop!

 This game mode features players helping Mama run the restaurant.
-Players do this in two main ways: acting as a waiter, arranging dishes on a tray and earning points by matching the correct layout, or by running the cash register and giving customers correct amounts of change using 1, 10, 50, and 100 value coins.
+Players do this in two main ways: acting as a waiter, arranging dishes on a tray, and earning points by matching the correct layout, or by running the cash register and giving customers correct amounts of change using 1, 10, 50, and 100 value coins.